sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/desktop-virtualization-image-guide.md

 # === Create custom configuration files ===
 # To create a file, specify its path,permission and content.
 # Note : you can create as many files(shell,text,yaml) as you wish,just expand the write_files: with prefix -path for next file
-# Note : Make sure scripts/files passing to cloud-init file well tested,if any issues in the script/file error messages
+# Note : Make sure scripts/files passing to cloud-init file are well tested.
+In case of any issues in the script/file, error messages
-#        will be present under /var/log/cloud-init-output.log file on EMT image.
+#        will be present in the /var/log/cloud-init-output.log file on EMT image.
 # Example:
 #   write_files:
 #     - path: /etc/cloud/test.sh